Galt Museum & Archives

-Galt Museum & Archives is the primary museum in Lethbridge, Alberta, Canada, and is the largest museum in the province south of Calgary.
+The Galt Museum & Archives Akaisamitohkanao’pa is the primary museum in Lethbridge, Alberta, Canada, and is the largest museum in the province south of Calgary.
 In 2006, the museum cared for a growing collection of over 20,000 artifacts and 300,000 archival documents and photographs record the history of Lethbridge and southern Alberta.
 It attracts over 50,000 visitors every year.

 History

 A Scientific and Historical Society was formed in Lethbridge in October 1888.
 Little was done for record archives, and emphasis for the society laid with the presentation of papers at bi-weekly meetings.

 In 1944, Walter Gurney opened a private museum—the first museum in the city.
 The building that housed Gurney's Museum was originally built as a bandstand, no more than a platform with a railing.
-By 1909 several improvements had been made, and the transforming the bandstand into a two-storey structure with a bandstand on the upper level, and a glass fronted room at ground level.
+By 1909 several improvements had been made, and the transforming the bandstand into a two-storey structure with a bandstand on the upper level, and a glass-fronted room at ground level.
 The bandstand was reached by a set of stairs on the outside of the building.
-The ground floor was housed the Board of Trade, and became known as the Board of Trade Building.
-The building was originally located about 30 metres inside the west boundary of Galt Gardens, opposite 118 5 Street South.
+The ground floor housed the Board of Trade, and became known as the Board of Trade Building.
+The building was originally about 30 metres inside the west boundary of Galt Gardens, opposite 118 5 Street South.
 In 1911 the building was moved to a location halfway along the north boundary of the park.
 In June 1912 two wings were added.

 In February 1922 the Board of Trade Building suffered a fire but was repaired.
 The Board of Trade continued to operate out of the building until 1944 when they moved operations to the Marquis Hotel.
 Walter Gurney and his wife then applied to lease the building to house their museum, and it became Gurney's Museum until 1961.
 On 28 August 1961 the building was demolished.
 When the museum closed many of its artifacts moved to the private Altamont Museum in the nearby town of Coutts, Alberta.

 The first civic museum opened in 1964 with George McKillop as curator.
 It was located in three rooms in the former Bowman Elementary School (now Bowman Arts Centre).
 The museum quickly outgrew its space and within three years had moved into the considerably renovated former Galt Hospital.
-The Sir Alexander Galt Museum and Archives was operated until 1971 by The Lethbridge and District Historical Society.
+The Sir Alexander Galt Museum and Archives (named for Alexander Tilloch Galt) was operated until 1971 by the Lethbridge and District Historical Society.